shapkarin/shapkarin.me/README.md

 Personal page

-it's personal so I can use decorators and other proposals
+it's personal so I can use decorators and other ES proposals